 #5.
 Pack Hardcover Books

-- Hardcover versions can be packed by setting them in the case placing upwards, spine against the box’s side, much the same as you were putting it on a rack.
+- Hardcover versions can be packed by setting them in the case, placing them upwards, spine against the box’s side, much the same as you were putting it on a rack.
 In the case that you pack books along these lines, ensure they’re stuffed well, however not all that firmly that they may be harmed while expelling them from the case.

 - If the hardcover versions are of moderate worth, envelop everyone by wrapping paper before putting them in the case.

-- Rich Books, for example, old photograph collections or first versions, require hardened cardboard set between every volume to keep the spines straight and to prevent any damage.
+- For example, Rich Books, old photograph collections, or first versions, require hardened cardboard set between every volume to keep the spines straight and prevent any damage.

 - Stack the Less important hardcovers the packing materials

 #6.
 Pack Softcover Books

 Like standard hardcovers, softcover books can be stuffed level and stacked.
 Or then again, pack them spine first, so the paper edges face up.
 To prevent damage, don’t pack books with the paper edges looking down and spines up—this will make books twist and pages twist.

 Books can likewise be stuffed utilizing each of the three strategies in a single box.
-Simply ensure you don’t pack books at odd points.
+Ensure you don’t pack books at odd points.

 #7.
 Secure the Bottom of the Box

-Prior to closing the container, use wadded-up paper to occupy any outstanding spaces.
+Before closing the container, use wadded-up paper to occupy any unique spaces.
 Books can move effectively during the shifting, causing no harm.
 Tape the boxes up and then name them “Books.”
-If you are reusing old boxes, make a point to cross out any past markings so there is no disarray about what the case presently holds.
+If you are reusing old boxes, make a point to cross out any past markings, so there is no disarray about what the case presently holds.

 #8.
 Pack the Truck or Trailer

-In the moving truck or moving van, book boxes are best set on the floor of the vehicle.
+In the moving truck or moving van, book boxes are best set on the vehicle’s floor.
 Try not to stack the crates except if you can appropriately verify them against moving or tipping.
-Books are overwhelming and if the cases ought to topple, they can make a great deal of harm to furniture or other fragile things.
+Books are overwhelming, and if the cases ought to topple, they can do a great deal of harm to furniture or other fragile things.